samuelexferri/gpg-guide/gpg-guide.md

       encrypted message to hide receivers of message against traffic analysis.
 -   `--no-emit-version`: avoid printing version number in ASCII armored output.

-**Note:** Each private subkey is independent of the others, each one decrypts the messages addressed to it.
+**Note:** Each private subkey is "independent" from the others, each one only decodes the messages addressed to it.
 It is therefore better to have only one subkey per capability at a time.

 **Note:** In case someone sends you an encrypted file with your old public key, if you still have the old private key available you will be able to decrypt it, otherwise not.
-This is because in the old public key there are no new keys and changes made.
+This is because in the old public key there are no new keys created and changes made.

 ### Signing and checking signatures